 Key capabilities of an intelligent data pipeline include:

 • Real-time Normalization and Enrichment: It translates diverse log formats into a common, structured language, enriching data with crucial metadata and context while in transit.
 This means consistent parsing, regardless of the quirks of individual devices, and the ability to add missing information or context from other sources.
+The same normalization work also enables correlation across SIEM, lake, and warehouse environments.

 • Ensuring Data Coverage and Integrity: A critical function of this layer is to monitor data flow and alert on missing sources or changes in expected data patterns.
 As Vikas Gopal notes, "the pipeline should be responsible for data sources and whether they go missing or not, because the pipeline has the information, whereas the SIEM doesn't".
 This proactive monitoring turns potential "blind spots" into actionable security incidents, a responsibility often overlooked by traditional SIEMs.